fofr/sam-and-paul.com/source/_posts/tembe-elephant-park.md

 We left Zululand Rhino Reserve early, and got to Tembe by 10am.
 Leo greeted us and showed us to our rooms.
 Hayden was out on patrol with two vets, trying to find a wild dog.

 A pack of wild dogs had been consistently escaping the reserve.
 Fences built on sand are not difficult to circumvent if you’re a pack of dogs that loves to dig, especially when there’s incentive to get out and find food because lions are dominating all the top hunting areas.
-When they escape they cause havoc, attacking livestock – the park has had to pay out compensation, and the community has had enough; the dogs must go.
+When they escape they cause problems in the community, with reports of livestock deaths – the park has had to pay out compensation, and the community has had enough; the dogs must go.

 Cue a project to catch the entire dog pack and move them out to another park, probably one in Botswana.
 But catching wild dogs isn't easy, even if one of them is collared and can be tracked.
+It certainly can't be done in 3 days, the original timeframe.

 A call-up is what parks do to catch game; a bait is set, the scent is spread and some dying animal noise is played – "calling up" the wild animals so they can be darted.

 Before we arrived one of the dogs had been caught, and when the last volunteer group were here they used nets in a call-up to catch three more – though the collared dog, Elsa, needed to be released so she could rejoin the pack and they could be tracked.
 All but one of the dogs was then caught the night before we arrived; 5 dogs were now in the [boma](https://en.wikipedia.org/wiki/Boma_(enclosure&#41;), and only the collared dog Elsa was still in the park.

 This even included a single puppy.
 The dogs had been denning, but weren’t successful, I don't know why, and all but one of the new pups had died.
 The puppy was caught by hand by one of the vets.
-Hayden was out when we arrived trying to dart Elsa while the vets were around, but they couldn’t find her signal on the telemetry.
-The vets were staying in one of the cabins, just for one more night.
+Hayden was out when we arrived trying to dart the last dog, Elsa the collared one; he wanted to finish the job while the vets were around.
+Elsa didn’t play ball, her signal couldn’t be found and no darts were fired.
+The vets were staying in one of the cabins, they had one more night to try.

-This dog project played an integral part in our volunteer duties; we'd visit them every morning and night to check on them, to check that they hadn’t escaped, that there were so signs of attempt, to check that holes they’d dug were filled in, and to try and habitualise the dogs, both in and out of the boma, to further call-ups – by providing bait which had no negative consequence for them.
+This dog project played an integral part in our volunteer duties; we'd visit them every morning and night to check on them, to check that they hadn’t escaped, that there were so signs of an escape attempt, to check that holes they’d dug were filled in, and to try and habitualise the dogs, both in and out of the boma, to further call-ups – by providing bait which had no negative consequence for them.
+This would make catching Elsa easier and when it came to transfer day, the dogs in the boma could be more easily darted.

 Hayden arrived and introduced himself, he looked tired; these guys are all working extremely hard to sort out these dogs.
-There’s an unused leg of nyala in the truck.
+There was an unused leg of nyala in the truck.

 ### Elephant session with Leo

 Leo took us out at 11am for our first Tembe session.
 We travelled at snail’s pace, stuck behind a driver struggling with his 4x4 in the sand.
 He turns left, we speed up and search for elephants.

 We find our first elephant bull standing besides the road, nonchalantly pulling branches off a tree.
 We stopped close; in iMfolozi I’d have been worried, but the elephants here are different, they seem, on the whole, calmer and of a nicer disposition.
-It also helped being with Leo, who knows each of the elephants, like how grumpy or curious they can be.
+It also helped being with Leo, he knows the elephants, he knows how grumpy or curious they can be.
+We pass him and continue to the hide.

-We stop at Mahlasela hide, it looks out over a natural waterhole that’s artificially pumped with water during this drought.
+Mahlasela hide looks over a natural waterhole that’s artificially pumped with water during drought.
 It’s [streamed live on a web cam](http://tembe.co.za/web-cam/).
 There are elephant bulls drinking and frolicking in the mud, small herds of nyala cautiously approach to try and drink safely, storks hang around at the edges.
-On our way out we pass the elephant bull again, and group of giraffe who all stare at us inquisitively.
+On our way out we pass the elephant bull again, and a group of young giraffe who stare at us inquisitively.

 ### Collaring a lion

 When we arrived Hayden said there’d be a lion call-up tonight.
 For a lion call-up you need a covered vehicle – lions mustn’t associate humans with food – that way people die and lions get shot.
 Hayden was trying to get us one.
 I was nervous it wouldn’t happen, or that we’d miss it; we missed out on a similar one in iMfolozi for those reasons, I tried to keep my expectations in check.
-But by the evening everything was sorted and the call-up was on.
+By the evening everything was sorted and the call-up was on.
 It’d be all 5 of us, our monitor Hayden, Leo, a vet and two trainee vets.

 The lions were seen near the hide; we would set up the bait nearby and wait in the hide until the lions had fed and been darted, then we’d go down and watch the vets do their thing.
 That’s if the lions took the bait and all went to plan.

 The bait was a dead male nyala.
 It’s lucky none of us were vegetarian.
 This got a bit grim.
 From the back of the truck we dragged out the carcass and tied it to a pole with chains.
-Two metal screens were put up on either side, forcing any feeding animal to look away from the trucks, which makes darting them easier.
+Two metal screens were put up on either side, forcing any feeding animal to look away from the trucks – it makes darting them easier and safer.
 To spread the scent Hayden gutted the nyala, tied the guts into a neat ball, chained them to a truck and dragged them around the roads near the hide; this would hopefully tempt the lions in.
+Quite the first impression.

 Leo stood guard with his rifle; getting off the truck is dangerous, and when people are on the ground working someone needs to be on lookout.
 We scanned for lions with the telemetry to double check none were close.

 With the bait ready Leo got out his homebrew speakers which we hooked up to the car battery.
 It would play some very loud noises of a dying wildebeest.
-We left for the hide to wait, and we heard the whining painful noise as it blasted out.
+We left for the hide.

-3 hours we waited; day turned to night, animals came and went from the water’s edge.
+3 hours we waited; day turned to night, animals came and went.
 The night was warm, and the hide was comfortable.
+The whining painful noise of the dying wildebeest blasted out, it died over and over again.
 Without warning three lions appeared; a female and two sub adult males.
-Every 40 minutes or so the dying wildebeest track is paused; it stops so vets can have a break from the audio torment, right now it wasn’t playing.
-Leo radios in, and the track kicks back on.
-All three lions look up, stop what they’re doing, and leave; they know this means an easy meal and they leave on a mission.
-From the hide we wait patiently, we need the lions to take the bait, one needs to be darted and the others need to flee to a safe distance.
+Every 40 minutes or so the dying wildebeest track gets paused; it stops so vets can have a break from the audio torment, right now it wasn’t playing.
+Leo radios in, and the track kicks back on - the wildebeest is dying again.
+All three lions look up, they stop what they’re doing, and leave; they know this means an easy meal and they leave on a mission.
+From the hide we wait patiently, we need the lions to take the bait, one needs to be darted and the others need to flee.

-A radio call; a sub adult male has been darted.
+A radio call; a sub adult was darted.
 We’re on our way.
-We rush back to the truck and clamber in, now we’re back at the bait site, pulled-up alongside the trainee vets.
-One sub-adult male was darted, but we can’t begin because the other lions are back; Hayden and the vet are nearby.
+We rush back to the truck and clamber in, now we’re back at the bait site, pulled-up alongside the trainee vets, engines off, lights off.
+One sub-adult male was darted, but we can’t begin because the other lions came back; Hayden and the vet are nearby.

 In the dark of the truck we wait nervously, windows open.
 There’s a flash, another dart shot; through the trees we see only the headlamps and brake-lights.
 What’s happening?
 Then a radio; success, two sub-adult lions darted, the female mother has fled.

 It takes 10 minutes for the sedative to take affect.
-Leo and the trainee vets bring the sleeping lions to us on the back of a truck.
+Leo and the trainee vets bring the sleeping lions over on the back of a truck.
 We’re in a wide open space, no animals can ambush us here.
-With the two lions on the ground, their eyes covered with a cloth, we drive the three trucks around them, boxing them and us in for safety.
+With the two lions on the ground, their eyes covered by a cloth, we drive all three trucks around them, boxing them and us in  – for safety.
 Lights on, engines running; if anything comes our way we can make a speedy getaway.

 Time to act; against the whirr of the diesel engines and under flashlight the vets begin.
 We get out and watch.
 At any time two of us keep lookout, rotating high powered beams, inspecting bushes for cat’s eyes, listening out for elephants.
 Leo clutches his rifle.
 Meanwhile the vets administer antidotes for the dart sedatives, they take blood and hair samples to test for diseases, check the cats’ health, and prepare a collar.
 Every now and then a vet taps each lion’s ears, looking for reflex responses, making sure they aren’t waking up.